Table of Contents

 Latest Travel Update!

-Nepal is now fully open for tourism after two years of the horrific pandemic.
-The gorgeous mountains of Nepal are waiting to welcome you for 2 years.
-Now, its time to make a plan for some rejuvenating journey with your beloved ones.
+Nepal Travel Protocols March 2022, after two years of the horrific pandemic, Nepal is now fully open for tourism.
+The gorgeous mountains of Nepal have been waiting to welcome you for two years.
+Now, it’s time to plan a rejuvenating journey with your loved ones.

-New death rates are almost 0 and new cases rre Certainly, the Nepal government has removed most of the bothering COVID protocols for tourists, which is good news for both travelers and tourism entrepreneurs.
+New death rates are almost 0, and new cases.
+Certainly, the Nepal government has removed most COVID protocols for tourists, which is good news for travelers and tourism entrepreneurs.

 Quarantine

-Quarantine is no more required for both vaccinated and non-vaccinated tourists.
+Quarantine is no longer required for both vaccinated and non-vaccinated tourists.

 On arrival visa

-Travelers who are fully vaccinated should carry a certificate of full does of vaccination against COVID-19 to obtain an arrival visa.
-No more COVID test is required for fully vaccinated tourists.
+Fully vaccinated travelers should carry a certificate of vaccination against COVID-19 to obtain an arrival visa.
+No more COVID tests are required for fully vaccinated tourists.

-For those travelers, who are not being fully vaccinated, or have not completed a full dose of vaccination at least 14 days prior to arriving in Nepal, the COVID-19 test report (RT-PCR, Gene Expert, True NAAT or WHO accredited test) shows negative results done within the last 72 hours of boarding from the first airport or if you are entering through the land border, done within 72 hours of entry.
+For those travelers, who are not being fully vaccinated, or have not completed a full dose of vaccination at least 14 days before arriving in Nepal, the COVID-19 test report (RT-PCR, Gene Expert, True NAAT, or WHO accredited test) shows negative results within the last 72 hours of boarding from the first airport or if you are entering through the land border, done within 72 hours of entry.

 CCMC online form

-Both vaccinated and non-vaccinated travelers should bring a printed copy of the online CCMC form (Crisis Management Centre) to be filled by logging in to https://ccmc.gov.np/arms/person_add_en.php
+Both vaccinated and non-vaccinated travelers should bring a printed copy of the online CCMC form (Crisis Management Centre), which can be filled out by logging in and clicking here.